cncf/glossary/content/en/ebpf.md

 ## What it is

+eBPF, or extended Berkeley Packet Filter, is a technology that allows applications to run within the kernel of a Linux system without changing the kernel source code or load Linux kernel modules.

-Linux system has two spaces: kernel and user space.
-Kernel space is the core of the operating system and it is the only part that has unlimited access to the hardware.
+A Linux system has two spaces: the kernel and the user space.
+The kernel represents the operating system's core and is the only part with unlimited access to the hardware.

-Usually, applications reside in the user space and if they need some higher permissions, they send a request to the kernel space for that.
+Applications reside in the user space, and when they need higher permissions, they send a request to the kernel.
+These permissions allow applications to perform tasks that require deeper integration with the underlying operating system, such as interacting with low-level hardware, modifying system configurations, or accessing protected data.

-For applications that require more flexibility (exp. to access hardware), there is an approach called “Linux kernel modules”.
+For applications that require more flexibility, e.g., access hardware, the kernel can be extended with eBPF via a so-called "Linux kernel modules" approach.
 It allows extending the kernel base without adding directly to the kernel source code.
-However, it also introduces some security risks. eBPF stands for "extended Berkeley Packet Filter".
+However, such an approach also introduces some security risks.
-It is a revolved technology that allows applications to run within the kernel space of a Linux system without the need to change the kernel source or load Linux kernel modules.

 ## Problem it addresses
 Normally, applications run in user space, and if the application requires some privileges from the kernel (exp. to access some hardware), then it needs to send a call referred to as a “system call” and ask for that request from the kernel.